JASantiago/BrastlewarkCreature-NPC/README.md

 The perfect companion app for those in search for adventures in the area.

-Good look and may the RNG ever in your favor... if the DM starts laughing, it's too late.
+Good luck and may the RNG ever in your favor... if the DM starts laughing, it's too late.